 Our HTTP Layer will be implemented using Tomcat serves with a RESTful API because it provides a clear and reliable situation.
 It also enables us to iterate more rapidly as it is quicker to develop and improve upon.

-OPEN Chain’s Node Communication Layer will be implemented using the Netty server with a custom communication protocol.
+OPEN Chain’s Communication Layer will be implemented using the Netty server with a custom communication protocol.
 This will include a unified API for non-blocking socket.
 We based it on a flexible and extensible event model which allows clear separation of concerns.

 It features a highly customizable thread model.
 With this we are able to achieve better throughput and lower latency.
 Finally, there is less resource consumption and minimized unnecessary memory copy.